Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 2.5

-• Magazine: 30
+• Magazine: 30 (+60 reserve)

 The Phantom is best used when fighting multiple enemies at close to medium distances.
 It is easier to control than the aforementioned Vandal in terms of recoil.
 That’s why we often see players with clips of “spray transfer” using this weapon as it allows you to spray down multiple enemies at once.
 The Phantom is also our weapon of choice if you want a slightly larger magazine and a better fire rate.

 Another great feature of the Phantom is the silencer it is equipped with.
 The silencer ensures your bullets and positioning will be much harder to determine when firing inside vision blocker abilities such as smokes, Viper’s pit, and Cypher’s cages.
-One downside would be that its damage does fall off when used in long ranges, reducing your chance of one-shot kills.
+One downside would be that its damage does fall off when used at long ranges, reducing your chance of one-shot kills.

 • Cost: 1600 credits